Maslow’s Hierarchy of Needs

 The highest level is self-actualization, or the self-fulfillment.
 Behavior in this case is not driven or motivated by deficiencies but rather one’s desire for personal growth and the need to become all the things that a person is capable of becoming (Maslow, 1970).

-While a useful guide for generally understanding why students behave the way that they do and in determining how learning may be affected by physiological or safety deficiencies, Maslow’s theory has its share of criticisms.
-Some have noted vagueness in what is a “deficiency”; what is a deficiency for one is not necessarily a deficiency for another.
+While a useful guide for generally understanding why students behave the way that they do and in determining how learning may be affected by physiological or safety deficiencies, Maslow’s Hierarchy of Needs has its share of criticisms.
+Some critics have noted vagueness in what is considered a “deficiency”; what is a deficiency for one is not necessarily a deficiency for another.
 Secondly, there seem to be various exceptions that frequently occur.
 For example, some people often risk their own safety to rescue others from danger.

 - Maslow, A. H. (1943).
 A Theory of Human Motivation.
 Psychological Review, 50, pp. 370.
 Link to Full Text.